-Lincoln Summer Schools - two new courses for 2021!
+Lincoln Summer Schools - two courses for 2024

-Following the success of the 2019 UK Summer School at Lincoln University we are returning this year with two brand new courses.
+Following the success of last years UK Summer Schools at Lincoln University we are returning this year with two brand new courses.

-Course One - Renaissance Masterpieces.
 This course will be directed by David Allinson and will focus on English choral music of the 'Golden Age'.
-There will be a significant educational element with musicological and historical content alongside the practicalities of music making.

 Lincoln itself needs little introduction and the shiny new campus of Lincoln University is just across the lake from the Town Centre.
 Up on the hill the majestic cathedral is clearly visible.

-The courses run from Sunday evening, when we meet for dinner, to the following Friday where we perform our new repertoire at a lunchtime concert - followed by Afternoon Tea by the lake (weather permitting)
+The courses runs from Tuesday evening, when we meet for dinner, to the following Saturday where we perform our new repertoire at a lunchtime concert - followed by Afternoon Tea.

 Who is the course for?